 If early data forwarding is applied instead, the source NG-RAN node initiates data forwarding before the UE executes the handover, to a candidate target node of interest.
 The behavior of early data forwarding for the Conditional Handover follows the same principles for DRBs configured with DAPS handover in the intra-system handover as defined in clause 9.2.3.2.3.

-LTM is a procedure in which a gNB receives L1 measurement report(s) from a UE, and on their basis the gNB may change UE serving cell by a cell switch command signalled via a MAC CE.
+LTM is a procedure in which a gNB receives L1 or L3 measurement report(s) from a UE, and on their basis the gNB may change UE serving cell by a cell switch command signalled via a MAC CE.
 The cell switch command indicates an LTM candidate configuration that the gNB previously prepared and provided to the UE through RRC signalling.
 Then the UE switches to the target configuration according to the cell switch command.
 The LTM procedure can be used to reduce the mobility latency as described in Annex G.

 When configured by the network, it is possible to activate TCI states of one or multiple cells that are different from the current serving cell.
 For instance, the TCI states of the LTM candidate cells can be activated in advance before any of those cells become the serving cell.
 This allows the UE to be DL synchronized with those cells, thereby facilitating a faster cell switch to one of those cells when cell switch is triggered.
 All the activated TCI states except those received in the cell switch command are deactivated upon LTM cell switch execution.